rahuljain1311/Node-Hapi-Starter-Kit/README.md

 How can I forget logging.
 Using good-console for colorful logs (Happy Debugging :P)

-And ofcourse if you want to improve, PRs are always welcome :)
+And ofcourse, if you want to improve, PRs are always welcome :)

 ## Docker Integration